Music of Cuba: Son

 Son cubano is a style of music and dance that originated in Cuba and gained worldwide popularity during the 1930s.
 Son combines the structure and traits of the Spanish canción with Afro-Cuban stylistic and percussion instruments elements.
 The Cuban Son is one of the most influential and widespread forms of Latin American music: its derivatives and fusions, especially salsa, have spread across the world.

 The Son, said Cristóbal Díaz, is the most important genre of Cuban music, and the least studied.
 It can fairly be said that son is to Cuba what the tango is to Argentina, or the samba to Brazil.
 In addition, it is perhaps the most flexible of all forms of Latin-American music.
 Its great strength is its fusion between European and African musical traditions.
 Its most characteristic instruments are the Cuban instrument known as the tres, and the well-known double-headed bongó; these are present from the start to the present day.
 Also typical are the claves, the Spanish guitar, the double bass (replacing the early botija or marímbula), early on the cornet or trumpet and finally the piano.

 In spite of a traditional tendency to attribute the origin of Cuban Son to the Eastern region of Cuba (Oriente), most recently, some musicologists have shown a more inclusive stance.
-Although Alejo Carpentier, Emilio Grenet and Cristóbal Díaz Ayala support the "Eastern origin" theory, Argeliers León doesn't mention anything about it in his pivotal work "Del Canto y el Tiempo", as well as María Teresa Linares in "The Music between Cuba and Spain."
+Although Alejo Carpentier, Emilio Grenet and Cristóbal Díaz Ayala support the "Eastern origin" theory, Argeliers León does not mention anything about it in his pivotal work "Del Canto y el Tiempo", as well as María Teresa Linares in "The Music between Cuba and Spain."
 Ramadamés Giro states about this subject: "If Son was an artistic phenomenon that was developing since the second half of the 19th century – and not just in the old Oriente (Eastern) province -, it is logical to suppose, but not to affirm, that long before 1909 it was heard in the Capital City (Havana) because of the aforementioned reasons."

 It was in Havana where the encounter of the rural rumba and the urban rumba, that had been developing separately during the second half of the 19th century, took place.
 The guaracheros and rumberos that used to play with the Tiple and the Guiro finally met other Rumberos that sang and danced accompanied by the wooden box (cajón) and the Cuban Clave, and the result was the fusion of both styles in a new genre called Son.
 Around 1910 the Son most likely adopted the clave rhythm from the Havana-based rumba, which had been developed in the late 19th century in Havana and Matanzas.

 The mass popularization of Son music led to an increased valorization of Afro-Cuban street culture and of the artists who created it.
 It also opened the door for other music genres with Afro-Cuban roots to become popular in Cuba and throughout the world.